conterra/mapapps-hierarchicalsearch/src/main/js/bundles/dn_hierarchicalsearch/README.md

 3. Finally you can customize the content of the drop-down menus.
 4. Optional: The "notifier" bundle can be added to the app to provide the user with additional information used for troubleshooting the app.

-The display of the search result button can be configured for each hierarchical search via showResultUIButton.

 ## Configuration Reference

 ### HierarchicalSearchWidgetFactory: